adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 And, we need to design and build a custom loading indicator.
 Not only is this yet more work and more code but they are a poor replacement for the ones provided by browsers.

-A brower's indicator displays progress.
+A browser's indicator displays progress.
 That is, a user can tell how long until the request finishes.
-Custom spinners don't display progress, so users get frustrated and click again, causing further delays.
+Custom spinners don't display progress, so users get frustrated and click again causing further delays.

 Custom indicators are unfamiliar as they look different per site and are positioned differently.
 Browser indicators appear in the same place no matter the website.
 Familiarity and accuracy are two qualities often found in well-designed interfaces.

 This doesn't mean AJAX is *bad*.
-AJAX is a useful depending on the situation as it avoids repetitively requesting and re-evaluating client-side assets.

-However, it's not a solution to slow-loading pages.
-At best it patches over the real problems that lie beneath.
+AJAX is useful depending on the situation as it avoids requesting the same assets over and over.
+But it's not a solution to slow-loading pages.
+At best it patches over the problems that lie beneath.

 The real problem is that we have designed something that can never be fast.
-Therefore, the real question is how do we make sure our websites are fast?
+Therefore, the question is how do we make sure our websites are fast?

 ## 1. UI

 The best way to make pages fast, is to have less on them.
 You'd be forgiven for wanting to punch me in the face as this is obvious.
-Yet, look around, [web pages keep getting fatter](https://www.keycdn.com/support/the-growth-of-web-page-size/).
+Yet, [web pages keep getting fatter and fatter](https://www.keycdn.com/support/the-growth-of-web-page-size/).

-Do we need hero images, background videos and social media buttons plastered everywhere?
+Do we need background videos, modal windows and social media buttons plastered everywhere?
 The answer from the people is a resounding *no*.
-The fastest feature is the one we never built.
+The fastest feature is the one we never even built.

 What about the way we design components?
 Hamburger menus, tabs, carousels, accordions, image galleries and expanding panels.
 All these things have one thing in common.
 They hide stuff.